 There shall be two classes of memberships in association –

 - The Central Executive Committee may appoint a President of the Association on such terms and conditions and such remuneration as may be deemed fit by the Central Executive Committee.
 The President may be delegated such functions as the Central Executive Committee may deem fit from time to time.
-The President may be removed by the Central Executive Committee and shall perform duties and powers, with and under the direction of , the Chairman.
+The President may be removed by the Central Executive Committee and shall perform duties and powers, with and under the direction of, the Chairman.

-- All paid employees of the Association shall work under the President’s direction however, the day to day working and supervision of the employees shall vest with the Secretary General.
+- All paid employees of the Association shall work under the President’s direction however, the day to day working and supervision of the employees shall vest with the Secretary-General.
 He may inspect other offices of the Association as and when necessary in order to ensure unified, coordinated and efficient working.
 Besides, he shall perform such other duties and powers as may be incidental to his office.

 Every officer, servant, accountant or other person employed in the business of the Company shall observe a strict secrecy, respecting all transactions of the Company with the customers and the state of accounts with individuals and matters relating thereto and shall not reveal any of the matters which come to his knowledge in the discharge of his duties except when required to do so by any legally competent authority, quasi-judicial or judicial order and except, so far as may be necessary in order to Association with any of the provisions in these presents contained.
-Moreover, all members, office bearers and members of the Executive Committee shall communicate in confidence and maintain confidentiality of their transactions and communications as privileged communication between the members, office bearers and the Executive Committee of the Association.
-That it shall be the duty of the office bearers and the members of the Executive Committee to maintain a private mailing list for dissemination of information about the Association and information regarding IT and IT enabled services and matters incidental and related thereto and all such information shall be privileged and confidential between the Association, its office bearers, the Executive Committee, its members and recipients.
+Moreover, all members, office bearers and members of the Executive Committee shall communicate in confidence and maintain the confidentiality of their transactions and communications as privileged communication between the members, office bearers and the Executive Committee of the Association.
+That it shall be the duty of the office bearers and the members of the Executive Committee to maintain a private mailing list for dissemination of information about the Association and information regarding IT and IT-enabled services and matters incidental and related thereto and all such information shall be privileged and confidential between the Association, its office bearers, the Executive Committee, its members and recipients.
 The Executive Committee or the Chairman may, if deemed fit, disseminate such information as non-confidential and not privileged by stating in such communication that the information is non-confidential and not privileged.
-Arbitration

-- Any and every dispute, difference or question which may at any time arise between the members, the members and the Association, the members and the Executive Committee, the members and the Chairman, the members of the Executive Committee, the members and any outsider/other person,
+- Any and every dispute, difference or question which may at any time arise between the members, the members and the Association, the members and the Executive Committee, the members and the Chairman, the members of the Executive Committee, the members and any outsider/another person,

-- Claiming under these Articles, touching or arising out in respect of this functioning of the Association or the subject matter thereof including but not limited to its breach, termination or invalidity thereof shall first be attempted by the parties to such a dispute to be settled amicable by using their best efforts.
-In case the dispute cannot be settled amicably or satisfactorily by correspondence or by mutual discussion within thirty (30) days after receipt by one party of the other party’s request for amicable settlement, it shall be referred to Mediation before a CEDR accredited Advanced Mediator.
+- Claiming under these Articles, touching or arising out in respect of this functioning of the Association or the subject matter thereof including but not limited to its breach, termination or invalidity thereof shall first be attempted by the parties to such a dispute to be settled amicably by using their best efforts.
+In case the dispute cannot be settled amicably or satisfactorily by correspondence or by mutual discussion within thirty (30) days after receipt by one party of the other party’s request for an amicable settlement, it shall be referred to Mediation before a CEDR accredited Advanced Mediator.
 In case the Mediation fails the dispute may be referred to Arbitration.
 The Arbitration proceedings shall be conducted in accordance with the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with the said Rules and the decision of the Arbitrators shall be final and binding.
 No Arbitrator(s) shall be a retired Judge of any Court.
 The Pakistani Courts will continue to have supervisory jurisdiction in accordance with the Arbitration Act, 1940 or any amendment or re-enactment thereof.
 The Arbitrators shall hear each dispute submitted by a party for arbitration.
 Arbitration proceedings shall be held at Karachi and arbitration award shall be final and binding on the parties.

 - Power and authority of the Association and its Executive Committee shall be as set out in the Articles and shall be exercisable only in terms of the memorandum of Association and shall be limited and restricted accordingly.

-- The provision of regulations 56,66,71,80,81,82,95,105,112,113,114,115 and 116 or Table A in the first schedule of the companies Act, 1913 shall be deemed to have been contained herein and shall apply where provisions identical with or to the same effects as the aforesaid regulations are not contained herein, in so far as they are applicable and are not inconsistent with the express provisions contained herein.
+- The provision of regulations 56,66,71,80,81,82,95,105,112,113,114,115 and 116 or Table A in the first schedule of the Companies Act, 1913 shall be deemed to have been contained herein and shall apply where provisions identical with or to the same effects as the aforesaid regulations are not contained herein, in so far as they are applicable and are not inconsistent with the express provisions contained herein.

 Notwithstanding the requirements under the Companies Ordinance, 1984 (XLVII of 1984), the Association shall annually submit by 31st December, to the Director-General: